ctphoenix/Python-Course-Material/chapter9.md

 Finally, let's take a look at the relationship between the predicted revenue and the true revenues.
 In this exercise, we will visualize the quality of the model fits.

 *** =instructions
+-  Plot the revenue for each movie again the fits of the linear regression and random forest regression models.
+-  Consider: which of the two exhibits a better fit?

 *** =hint
+- No hint for this one: don't overthink it!

 *** =pre_exercise_code
 ```{python}